nus-cs2103-AY2122S1/ip/docs/README.md

 ### Finding tasks by a keyword

-Finds tasks which matches the given keyword.
+Finds tasks which match the given keyword.

 ### Finding tasks by date

-Finds Deadline and Event tasks which matches the given date.
+Finds Deadline and Event tasks which match the given date.

 ## Usage